 Simply put, the wood epoxy filler is a combination of plastic compounds used to create a durable and resilient polymer material.

 It is formulated to be resistant to water and chemicals, so the wood can remain protected from environmental threats.

 Plus, it also gives the wood more strength and longevity.

-Before you fill any lumbar with epoxy resin or an epoxy filler, you must make sure it is suitable for preserving the wood type.
+Before filling any lumbar with epoxy resin or an epoxy filler, you must ensure it is suitable for preserving the wood type.